 These standards apply to all projects.
 Additional standards for individual project levels are listed in SECTION II - LEVEL SPECIFIC STANDARDS.

 Electronic Safety and Security

-Electronic Safety and Security Items are incorporated within the Telecommunications Design Standards developed by the UCF Office of Computer Sciences and Telecommunications.
+Electronic Safety and Security Items are incorporated withinthe Telecommunications Design Standards developed by the USF Office of Computer Sciences and Telecommunications.
+See Division 8 for additional electronic door hardwareinformation.